Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

 where $\mu(t):=\sqrt{T-t}$ is the parabolic scale with blowup time $T>0$.
 Define $\zeta:=\sqrt{\br^2+\bz^2}$.
 Then, the system for $(w,\Phi_w)$ is

 Since the blowup solutions we construct are of type \Rmnum{2}, there exists a smaller scale $\nu(t)\to 0$ as $t\to T$, beyond the parabolic scale.
-Such scale, named the soliton scale (or the blowup scale) will serve as a crucial asymptotically small parameter in our analysis.
+This scale, called the soliton scale (or the blowup scale), will serve as a crucial asymptotically small parameter in our analysis.
 Specifically, we consider the soliton change of variables:

 Define $\gamma:=\sqrt{\rho^2+\xi^2}$.
 Note that $\Phi_v(\rho,\xi) = \Phi_w(\br,\bz)$.
 Then, the system for $(v,\Phi_v)$ is